JuliaPhylo/PhyloNetworks.jl/docs/src/man/snaq_plot.md

 They are most likely to be specific to your cluster.
 The main idea here is to use a slurm "array" from 0 to 3, to run our julia script multiple times, 4 times actually: from hmax=0 to hmax=3.
-Each would do 30 runs.
+Each would do 30 runs
+(and each would be allocated 30 cores in the submit script below).
 Then log out of the cluster and go for coffee.

 ```bash